The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 yourself.

 Once the platform is set up, you can create a new design configuration with information about the design.
+Refer to the document [Flow variables] (./FlowVariables.md) for details on how to use environment variables in OpenROAD-flow-scripts to configure platform and design specific parameters.
 See sample configurations in the `design` directory.

 ### Adding a New Platform